financelurker/pp-terminal/README.md

 ## Known Limitations 🚧

 - The script is still in beta version, so there might be Portfolio Performance files that are not compatible with and also public APIs can change
-- Only Euro currency is supported at the moment

 ## Important Note
 I am not a tax consultant.
 All results of this application are non-binding and without guarantee.